-It’s almost Halloween, costumes are being made, faces are soon to be painted, and sweets and candy are on standby for the big day.
+It’s drawing closer to Halloween; the nights are getting darker, sweets and candy are on standby, and ghouls and goblins are preparing to take over.
 But what about entertainment?
-What movies are you planning to watch over the spooky season?
+What movies are you planning to watch this year, over the forthcoming spooky season?

 Amongst the mix you will discover some old favourites, some hidden gems, and everything in between.
 Some of the movies listed below will be films that have Halloween written all over them, while others are left-field choices, that could provide lots of fun and some minor scares for the season.

 The Addams Family (2019)

 First up, Morticia, Gomez, and the rest of the creepy, kooky, mysterious and spooky Addams Family take centre stage in this rip-roaring animated picture from directors Conrad Vernon and Greg Tiernan.
 Oscar Isaac, Charlize Theron, Finn Wolfhard, Chloë Grace Moretz and Bette Midler all provide voices, for a film that will delight all ages.

 Next up, two monsters, tasked with collecting screams, find themselves at odds with their employer when they befriend a young human girl.
 What follows is a charming story about friendship, bolstered by superb animation, and fantastic characterisation.

 Based on the novella of the same name by Neil Gaiman, Coraline is stop-motion fantasy movie, about a young girl who enters a parallel universe where things aren’t quite as they seem.
 Directed by Henry Selick, the movie is a dark little treat, which features the voices of Teri Hatcher, Dakota Fanning, Jennifer Saunders and Dawn French.